InfiniteLoops87/Custom-Text-Selection-Handles/README.md

 ## Disadvantages & Considerations

-> Warning: Reflection involves accessing private fields, which may break in future Android versions. > > Warning: Some devices may not support this modification, leading to compatibility issues. > > Warning: Reflection is slower compared to direct API usage and may impact performance. > > Warning: Google discourages modifying private fields via reflection, limiting official support.
+> [!WARNING]: Reflection involves accessing private fields, which may break in future Android versions. >

+> [!WARNING]: Some devices may not support this modification, leading to compatibility issues. >

+> [!WARNING]: Reflection is slower compared to direct API usage and may impact performance. >

+> [!WARNING]: Google discourages modifying private fields via reflection, limiting official support.

 ---